adalinama/Predicting-Recipes-Ratings/README.md

 The RMSE measures the average distance between the predicted ratings and the actual ratings.
 For the training set, the RMSE is 0.3389, and for the test set, it is 0.3145.
 A lower RMSE indicates better performance and the values we obtained suggest a reasonable level of accuracy in predicting the average ratings of recipes.

 The R-squared score measures the proportion of the variance in the target variable that is predictable from the features.
 A higher R-squared score indicates a better fit of the model to the data.
 However, a R-squared can be negative when the model performs worse than a horizontal line.
 For the training set, the R-squared score is 0.0024, and for the test set, it is -0.0026.
-Because of this, one of our goals for the Final Model is to improve this score.
+Because of this, one of our goals for the Final Model is to improve the R-squared score and RMSE.

 ## Final Model